MattB859/Ms1-Malaysian-Restaurant/README.md

         -    The main colours used for the site are Crimson, white, Black, and Dark Green.

     -   ### Typography
-        -    The Merienda font is used for the home page text it adds an authentic feel to the website with Sans Serif for the rest of the websites font.
+        -    The Merienda font is used for the home page text it adds an authentic feel to the website with Sans Serif for the rest of the website's font.

     -   ### Wireframes